 How do you accurately estimate the time needed to complete a particular project?
-A team member comes up to you and says, "We estimate that it will take approximately 4 months to complete this project" Do you say: -
+A team member comes up to you and says, "We estimate that it will take approximately 4 months to complete this project" Do you mean: -

-a) "I'll tell the customer 5 months as you people always underestimate"
+a) "I'll tell the customer 5 months as you people always underestimate."

 Suppose your team worked hard for 4 months to complete a project, how do you reward them?

 a) A cash bonus and some time off to refresh themselves.

 b) A good at a nice restaurant with some gift and allow them to take a couple of weekends off to get a decent work-life balance.

 c) Depending on their evaluation report, they will get returns only if they are after that few months.

 To be a good manager, you need to manage your subordinates.
 Suppose some kind of grouping arises within the team, with one group refusing to cooperate with the other.
 Do you...?